Arnav-On-Top/Daily-Habit-Tracker/README.md

 script.js contains how the application will work. style.css contains the designing.

-This application wont reset if u close the it or refresh it.
+This application wont reset if u close it or refresh it.